mustafamukadam/frontendculture/javascript/Notes/notes.md

 ## building the page at runtime

 When the browser reaches the script node in the page-building phase, it pauses the DOM construction based on HTML code and starts executing JavaScript code instead.

+## Tips

+command+. in vscode for refactoring (like convert function to class)

+## Lexical

+Lexical environments are an internal implementation of the JavaScript scoping mechanism, and people often colloquially refer to them as scopes.

+Each execution context has a lexical environment associated with it that contains the mapping for all identifiers defined directly in that context.

+Whenever a function is called, a new function execution context is created and pushed onto the execution context stack.
+In addition, a new associated lexical environment is created.

+In JavaScript, every running function, code block {...}, and the script as a whole have an internal (hidden) associated object known as the Lexical Environment.